-Use gloves with mechanical abrasion resistance according to EN ISO 388 with nitrile or neoprene coating, preferably for 3⁄4 or totally in case of more strenuous activities.
-In case of possible contact with the wet substance use gloves with specific chemical protection according to EN ISO 374 with specific thickness and degree of permeation (especially to alkalis) according to the type of use (immersion or possible accidental contact).
+Use gloves with mechanical abrasion resistance according to EN ISO 388 with nitrile, neoprene or polyurethane coating, preferably for $\frac{3}{4}$ or totally in case of more strenuous activities.
+In case of possible contact with the wet substance use gloves with specific chemical protection according to EN ISO 374 with specific thickness and degree of permeation (especially to alkalis) according to the type of use

+(immersion or possible accidental contact).
 Always replace damaged or drenched gloves immediately.
-In some cases, such as when laying concrete or screed, waterproof pants or knee pads are necessary.
+In some situations, such as when laying cement, waterproof pants or knee pads are necessary.